Sarabham: Filming

-Sarabham is the directorial debut of Arun Mohan, son of actor Anu Mohan.
-Salony Luthra, then a Delhi-based model, was picked after an audition from a hundred artistes.
 The film was completed in 29 days, one day ahead of schedule, with the team working five days straight without sleep.
-After receiving backlash for apparently overworking the cast and crew during that period, producer C. V. Kumar responded that, after some filming at a house in Velachery, they were suddenly asked by authorities to stop further filming, but Kumar refused their orders to avoid continuity issues.
-Kumar said the authorities eventually agreed to let them film in that house for only five days, and the crew voluntarily worked continuously to meet the deadline.
+Criticised for apparently overworking the cast and crew during that period, Kumar responded that, after some filming at a house in Velachery, they were suddenly asked by authorities to stop further filming, but Kumar refused their orders as filming elsewhere would cause continuity issues.
+Kumar said the authorities eventually agreed to let them film in that house for only five more days, and the crew voluntarily worked continuously to meet the deadline.
+Because the film was to be shot with live sound, Luthra tried learning Tamil beforehand and her dialogues in the Tamil script were converted to Devanagari.
 Digital intermediate work was completed in June 2014.

 Soundtrack

 The music was composed by Britto Michael.
 The audio was launched on 18 June 2024.
 Karthik of Milliblog wrote, "Exc[e]pt the first song, the rest of Sarabham is disappointingly out of sync with Think Music's usual standard".